gatsbyjs/gatsby/docs/docs/porting-create-react-app-to-gatsby.md

 After installation, the key things that need to change are:

-1. protecting any calls to browser based APIs
+1. protecting any calls to browser based APIs (if there are any)

 1. converting routes into pages in the `/pages` directory

-The following sections
+The following sections explain the above steps as well as other changes that you might need to make depending on the complexity of your app.
+A default Create React App project is able to run with just the above steps ([see an example](https://twitter.com/gill_kyle/status/1136666618224730112)).

 ### Project Structure